verbb/formie/docs/developers/field.md

 ### Address
 Setting | Description
 --- | ---
+`autocompleteLabel` | The label for the Autocomplete sub-field.
+`autocompletePlaceholder` | The placeholder for the Autocomplete sub-field.
+`autocompleteDefaultValue` | The default value for the Autocomplete sub-field.
+`autocompleteRequired` | Whether the Autocomplete sub-field should be required.
+`autocompleteErrorMessage` | The error message for the Autocomplete sub-field.
+`autocompleteCollapsed` | Whether the Autocomplete sub-field is collapsed in the control panel.
+`autocompleteEnabled` | Whether the Autocomplete sub-field is enabled in the control panel.
+`autocompleteCurrentLocation` | Whether the Autocomplete sub-field should show a "Show location" link.
+`autocompletePrePopulate` | The field’s pre-populated value extracted from the query string.
+`autocompleteIntegration` | The handle of the Address Provider integration, if set.
 `address1Label` | The label for the Address 1 sub-field.
 `address1Placeholder` | The placeholder for the Address 1 sub-field.
 `address1DefaultValue` | The default value for the Address 1 sub-field.